marom17/2019masterAllCodes/README.md

 # 2019masterAllCodes
-This repos contain all the source code for the master project
+This repos contain all the source code, dataset and results for the master project